Skip to Content

 Top

-Tampa, FL H-1B Visa Attorney
+Tampa H-1B Visa Attorney

 The H-1B visa is a nonimmigrant work visa that allows U.S. employers to hire foreign workers with specialized skills to work in the United States.
-It is designed for people who wish to perform services in a specialty occupation or services of exceptional merit.
+It is designed for individuals who wish to perform services in a specialty occupation or services of exceptional merit.

 We are here to help make the process less confusing, less intimidating, and more manageable.
 We aim to help you reach your goal by applying our knowledge of the system, using our skills, and diligence on your behalf.
+Our team stays updated with the latest changes in immigration laws and policies, ensuring that every application is both timely and compliant with current regulations.

 A specialty occupation is defined as an occupation that requires a bachelor’s degree.
 The immigrant must have a highly specialized theoretical and practical body of knowledge.